Contact our corporate or local offices directly.

 Along with the features covered above for adding supplier and parameter data to existing library items, you can also create a new library item by importing data from the Manufacturer Part Search panel to a target library.
 The process adds all available data to the new component, which adopts the source

 Manufacturer Part Number (MPN) as the value for its component

 Name.
 The new component will require the addition of component Symbol and Footprint models to become a fully usable library component.

-To perform the import, open the target Schematic or database library, select the desired Manufacturer part or one of its Supplier entries in the Manufacturer Part Search panel and then the Import Into <MPN> command from its right click context menu:
+To perform the import, open the target Schematic or database library, select the desired Manufacturer part or one of its Supplier entries in the Manufacturer Part Search panel then the Import Into command from its right-click context menu:

 The Supplier Links currently defined for a library component, or placed component on a schematic sheet, can be viewed and edited using the Supplier Links for dialog.
 To access this dialog:

 All currently defined Supplier Links for a schematic library component also can be viewed and edited directly from the SCH Library panel.
 The defined Supplier Links for the selected component are shown in the panel's Supplier Links region, while detailed data for a selected Supplier Link is displayed in the Supplier Information region of the panel.

 To add an additional Supplier Link, click the button in the Supplier Links region.
 The Add Supplier Links dialog will open, which can be used to search for and add a link to the required item.
 Use the button to remove the selected Supplier Link from the library component.